Connect with others who understand.

 2. Family Therapy

-Family therapy (also known as family intervention) includes both the person with schizophrenia and their family members.
-The goal of this therapy is to help family members better understand and support the person with schizophrenia.
-Family therapy also aims to improve communication and deepen connections among family members and make life easier for everyone.
+Family therapy (also known as family intervention) includes the person with schizophrenia and their family members.
+The goal of family psychoeducation is to help family members better understand and support the person with schizophrenia.
+Family therapy aims to help family members communicate better and feel closer, which can make life easier for everyone.

-The therapy usually involves group sessions with a therapist, where family members can talk about and work through any problems they may be having, such as caregiving for the person with schizophrenia, managing their symptoms, and dealing with the stress of the illness.
+The therapy usually involves group sessions with a therapist.
+Family members can talk about and work through problems, such as caregiving for the person with schizophrenia, managing their symptoms, and living with the stress of the illness.

 3. Social Skills Training

-Social skills training (SST) focuses on helping a person improve their social functioning and interactions with others.
-Through SST, a person learns to improve their social interaction abilities, such as their capacity for meaningful conversation, healthy emotional expression, and creative problem-solving.
+Social skills training (SST) focuses on helping people improve their social functioning and interactions with others.
+Through SST, they learn how to improve their social-interaction abilities, such as engaging in meaningful conversation, expressing emotions in a healthy way, and practicing creative problem-solving.

-Though research is limited, studies have found that SST may improve quality of life for people living with schizophrenia by helping them to create more meaningful relationships with loved ones and encouraging them to be more independent.
-It also may help reduce symptoms like paranoia and delusions.
+Although research is limited, studies have found that SST may improve the quality of life for people living with schizophrenia by helping them create more meaningful relationships with loved ones and encouraging them to be more independent.
+It may also help reduce symptoms like paranoia and delusions and can help reduce feelings of distress.

 4. Vocational Rehabilitation

-Vocational rehabilitation helps people with disabilities or serious health issues, such as schizophrenia, prepare for, find, and maintain employment.
+Vocational rehabilitation helps people with disabilities or serious health issues, such as schizophrenia, prepare for, find, and keep a job.
 The goal of vocational rehabilitation is to help people with schizophrenia work and live productive, independent lives.

 Vocational rehabilitation services may include: